kyj93790/kyj93790/README.md

  🌱 Currently learning Computer Science & Engineering in Sogang Univ.

- 📕 A Cadet of 42Seoul
+ 📕 A 5th generation Cadet of 42Seoul

 * * *